pubnub/pubnub-goinstant/migration-guide/migration.md

 ## Overview

 We're sorry to hear about the discontinuation of GoInstant.
 PubNub offers comparative features to GoInstant and we'd love to have you migrate to our network.

 Read below for a general overview of how GoInstant features translate to the PubNub network.
 The examples below come right from [GoInstant's Getting Started Guide](https://goinstant.com/getting-started) and have been translated to the PubNub SDK.

 ### Initialization

+Connecting to GoInstant gives you access to store data for your application.

 #### GoInstant